ychaaban2004/Java-Compiler-DomainSpecific/README.md

 HEAD NOTES:
         - Any mention of "|*********|" indicates an area of improvement or advancement  needed for development
-        - Any mention of "|&&&&&&&&&| indicates uncertainties or additions needed for basic functionality
+        - Any mention of "|&&&&&&&&&| indicates uncertainties or additions needed for basic functionality -Any mention of ?!?!?!?!?! indicates a new addition that needs to be tested

 IDEAS FOR IMPLEMENTATION:
         - To quote Crafting Interpreters "Ideally, we would have an actual abstraction, some kind of “ErrorReporter” interface that gets passed to the scanner and parser so that we can swap out different reporting strategies." - may be an opporutnity for AI to play a role